yannickmahe/photon-cms/README.md

-FTL CMS
+Photon CMS
 =======

 Trying out an extremely fast CMS.

-FTL CMS (temp name) is a CMS with the goal of helping you build the fastest portal websites.
+Photon CMS (temp name) is a CMS with the goal of helping you build the fastest portal websites.

 Features
 --------